WeblateOrg/weblate/docs/admin/machine.rst

 LibreTranslate is a free and open-source service for machine translations.
-The public instance requires an API key, but LibreTranslate can be self-hosted freely and there are several mirrors available to use the API freely.
+The public instance requires an API key, but LibreTranslate can be self-hosted and there are several mirrors available to use the API for free.

 Turn on this service by adding ``weblate.machinery.libretranslate.LibreTranslateTranslation`` to :setting:`MT_SERVICES` and set :setting:`MT_LIBRETRANSLATE_API_URL`.
 If your